As subscriber growth flattens 'all you can read' magazine app Readly moves into profit

 Germany and France, two of Readly's other core markets, are not much higher on 11% each.
 By contrast a third of people in Readly's home country of Sweden say they pay for online news.

-However, Lindqist sees "ample growth" potential in all of Readly's markets despite these numbers.
+However, Lindqvist sees "ample growth" potential in all of Readly's markets despite these numbers.

 "The penetration of digital all-you-can-read services is still so low, so even if there are local differences, the room to grow is still big enough in all of these markets.
 We are a leader in all you can read direct-to-consumer magazine and newspapers in Europe, but we are still relatively small.
 I mean, we're within the range of half a million subscribers.
 So there's still ample growth to be had in all these markets."